 The first bridge across the Pee Dee and the advent of steamship service to Cheraw in the 1820's led to a golden age, and numerous buildings from this period still grace Cheraw's streets.
 A serious fire destroyed most of the business district in the 1835, but by the end of the 1850's Cheraw was a prosperous, secure town which served as a regional center of business, education, culture and religion.

-Citizens of Cheraw played a leading role in South Carolina's secession, and the town became a haven for refugees and a storage place for valuables and military stores during the Confederate War.
-In March of 1865, Cheraw played unwilling host to more of Gen. William T Sherman's Union troops than any other South Carolina city.
-They found Cheraw "a pleasant town and an old one with the southern aristocratic bearing", and amazingly they left it that way.
+Citizens of Cheraw played a leading role in South Carolina's secession in 1860.
+As the Confederacy collapsed the town became a haven for refugees and a storage place for valuables and military stores during the American Civil War.
+In March of 1865, General William Tecumseh Sherman occupied the Town for several days before crossing the Pee Dee River.
+They found Cheraw "a pleasant town and an old one with the southern aristocratic bearing".
+Using the delay of crossing the Pee Dee River, Sherman used his time in Cheraw to reorganize his Army, sparing the Town from any significant damage.
 Although the business district was destroyed in an accidental explosion, no public buildings or dwellings were burned.
 However, the county courthouse in Chesterfield was burned and exact dates on many Cheraw buildings are unknown.

 Prosperity began to return by 1900 and many fine Victorian and Revival buildings are still in evidence here.
 Although the Great Depression hit this area hard, it did leave the wonderful legacy of Cheraw State Park and extensive other public lands.
 Cheraw in the 1960's began to diversify her industrial base, and today Cheraw is a prosperous town that takes pride in preserving her past while planning for the future.